 How to look up any USDOT number

 Go to safer.fmcsa.dot.gov and search by USDOT number or company name.
-You can verify your own number and check any carrier's safety record the same way brokers check yours.
+You can verify your own number and check any carrier's safety record — including their CSA score — the same way brokers check yours.